Ultimate Top Gun IMAX Experience: Top Gun Review

 Final Verdict: IMAX Experience

-It is imperfect but culturally significant.
+It is flawed, yet culturally important.